 What is the plan?

-These activities would remove approximately 90 percent of the mountain goat population, or approximately 625 to 675 mountain goats.
-The remaining 10 percent would be addressed through ongoing maintenance activities which would involve opportunistic ground- and helicopter-based lethal removal of mountain goats, with a focus on areas near high visitor use and areas where goats are causing resource damage.
+These activities will remove approximately 90 percent of the mountain goat population, or approximately 625 to 675 mountain goats.
+The remaining 10 percent will be addressed through ongoing maintenance activities which will involve opportunistic ground- and helicopter-based lethal removal of mountain goats, with a focus on areas near high visitor use and areas where goats are causing resource damage.